 Are my students making progress?

 As you give assessments throughout the year, you’ll want to know which students are making progress and which need more help.
-Select the assessments you want to compare to see growth.
+Select the assessments to designate which assessment data you want to compare to see growth.

 If your assessments include multiple standards, you’ll want to see whether students are making progress each one, rather than the test as a whole.
 Click on the Standards Progress report and choose the standard at the top.